junxit/us-congress-bills-114/metadata.md

 - 2016-09-22 — Motion to reconsider laid on the table Agreed to without objection.
 - 2016-09-22 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 382 - 29 (Roll no. 552). (text: CR 09/20/2016 H5650-5659)
 - 2016-09-22 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 382 - 29 (Roll no. 552).(text: CR 09/20/2016 H5650-5659)
+- 2016-09-26 — Received in the Senate.
+- 2016-09-27 — Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 649.